FortAwesome/Blog-Awesome/src/_posts/2014-07-09-help-give-font-awesome-major-upgrades.md

 ## I Need Your Help

+With only 7 days remaining, I really need your help to get the word out.
 As a thank you for helping me spread the word about Black Tie, I will give the original Font Awesome some major upgrades if the Kickstarter reaches 3,000 backers **at any dollar amount**.
 Even a single $1 donation counts toward the backer total.
 So please [back Black Tie](https://www.kickstarter.com/projects/232193852/font-awesome-black-tie) and help me spread the word!
 Twitter, Facebook, relevant forums.
 Any and every donation helps!

 ## Upgrades to the original Font Awesome